TeamDPE-Presentation/TeamDPE-Presentation.github.io/README.md

-#End of Summer Presentation for TEAM DPE for Dash
+#End of Summer Presentation for Dash
+#
 Uses Reveal.js as framework to create presentation.